Sabari-09-ss/ss/README.md

 ## Deploy on GitHub Pages

-1. Create a new GitHub repository, for example: `sabari-events-website`.
+1. Create a new GitHub repository, for example: `Lakshmi-events-website`.
 2. Upload all files in this folder to the repository root.
 3. Go to **Settings > Pages**.
 4. Under **Build and deployment**, select: